Overview of this Recipe for Shish Kabobs

 - Now, perform only 1 of the following cooking options.

-- Initially, the skewers are placed on the hot grill (400-450°F) on direct heat for about 5 minutes to sear.
+- Initially, the skewers are placed on the hot grill (400-450°F) on direct heat for about 2 minutes to sear, turned once, and repeat.
 Manage any flare-ups for any needed adjustments.
-You can turn the skewers no more than once during this time.

-- Turn and move the skewers to indirect heat for the remainder of time for about 20-30 minutes with the grill lid closed.
-You can optionally turn them once during this time period after the first 10 minutes.
+- Move the skewers to indirect heat for the remainder of time for about 25-30 minutes with the grill lid closed.
 Maintain a temp of about 350-425°F. For kettle grills, the top and bottom vents should remain open to the point of maintaining that recommended temp.
 Remove skewers when meat is done (can check by tearing or cutting into a piece).

 - Be conscious of the skewers heat and how it retains heat.
 Use oven mitts or other heat protection every time you need to turn, grab, or hold a skewer.